-- 1. Push in the Cruise Control Master Switch to the left of the steering column.
+- 1. Push in the Cruise Control Master Switch.
 The indicator in the switch will light. - 2.
 Accelerate to the desired cruising speed above 25 mph (40 km/h).

 3. Press and hold the SET/decel button on the steering wheel until the CRUISE CONTROL light on the instrument panel comes on.
 This shows the system is now activated.